lvl7wizard/nc-news/README.md

 - Delete articles
 - Log in as different users
 - Upvote or downvote articles
-- Post comments and delete comments on articles
+- Post and delete comments on articles

 ## Minimum Requirements